 Tips to stay safe when you return to in-person work

 The American College of Rheumatology COVID-19 Vaccine Clinical Guidance recommends that people with autoimmune and inflammatory rheumatic disease (which includes lupus) get vaccinated unless they have an allergy to an ingredient in the vaccine.
-Please talk with your doctor and create a plan to get vaccinated if you have not already done so.
+Please talk with your doctor and create a plan to get vaccinated and receive booster shots if you have not already done so.
 Your doctor can help you decide which vaccine is right for you and whether you will need to temporarily adjust your medications to increase the effectiveness of the vaccine.

 In most cases the side effects from the vaccine are not dangerous and will go away on their own within a short time.
 Talk to your manager about the possibility of taking some time off to rest and recover if you experience side effects.
-Please call your doctor if these side effects last for more than two days or if you have side effects that are more severe.
+Call your doctor if side effects last for more than two days or if you have side effects that are more severe.

 It is important to continue to follow public health guidelines even after you are fully vaccinated.
 In addition, you and your doctor may decide that you need to take extra precautions based on your health status.

 Be sure to coordinate with your manager or human resources on the possibility of adjusting your schedule to commute before or after peak travel times so you may have fewer interactions with others.
 You may also want to consider discussing with your manager or human resources the possibility of working from home as much as possible, including after vaccination.
 If you have not spoken to your employer about lupus before, here are some tips to help you have that conversation.

 While there is no mask mandate for public transportation, take necessary precautions to reduce exposure to the virus, which includes continued mask wearing.
 Be sure to keep your hands clean with hand sanitizer, wipes, or with soap and water.

 It may take a couple of weeks to adjust to life back at the office, but there are a few things to keep in mind while you’re there.